soa1580/my-first-dev-evn-setup/README.md

 # my-first-dev-evn-setup

-In this project I will be step by step on how I created my Git, AWS account and also installed my Dev environment tools
+In this project I will be showing step by step on how I created my Git, AWS account and also installed my Dev environment tools

 ## Git Account